Battle of the Yalu River (1904): The main battle

 General Kuroki had planned to continue the advance of the 12th Division to envelop the Russian left.
 However, now that the enemy artillery had been neutralized, he decided to engage the Guards and the 2nd Division in a simultaneous assault.
 It was at this point the Japanese encountered the first serious resistance from the Russian lines.
 The advance of the 2nd Division was disrupted for a time, and had any of the Russian artillery survived, the outcome might have been different.
 The Russians were driven from their trenches with severe losses, and the survivors fell back to the tops of the hills, the position that Zasulitch's advisors had unsuccessfully encouraged him to fall back to earlier.
 During the retreat, a counterattack was made by elements of the Russian 12th East Siberian Rifle Regiment, which was cut to pieces and opened further the breaks in the Russian lines.

 The Russian position now became wholly untenable, and remaining formations now were in danger of being encircled.
 General Zasulich was ordered to retreat.
 The 11th East Siberian Rifle Regiment, which was covering a retreat, was cut off by the Japanese and suffered large casualties during its breakthrough back to the other Russian forces.
 At the appearance of the Japanese 12th Division, the Russian left flank panicked and collapsed.

-At 1730 on 1 May 1904, remnants of the Russian Eastern Detachment either surrendered or escaped towards Fenghuangcheng to the north and the Battle for the Yalu River came to an end.
+At 17:30 on 1 May 1904, remnants of the Russian Eastern Detachment either surrendered or escaped towards Fenghuangcheng to the north and the Battle for the Yalu River came to an end.

 Outcome

 The Battle of the Yalu River ended in victory for Japan.
-The combat had cost the Japanese 1036 dead and wounded out of the total 1st Army strength of 42,500.
-The Russian Eastern Detachment suffered some 2700 casualties overall, including about 500 killed, 1000 wounded, 600 prisoners and the loss of 21 of 24 field guns.
+The combat had cost the Japanese 1,036 dead and wounded out of the total 1st Army strength of 42,500.
+The Russian Eastern Detachment suffered some 2,700 casualties overall, including about 500 killed, 1,000 wounded, 600 prisoners and the loss of 21 of 24 field guns.

 Significance

 The Battle of the Yalu River was the first major land campaign of the Russo-Japanese War.
-The defeat of the Russian Eastern Detachment removed the perception that the Japanese would be an easy enemy, that the war would be short, and that Russia would be the overwhelming victor.
+With nothing preventing the Japanese from entering the poorly defended expanses of Manchuria, Kuroki and other generals involved in the campaign were ordered to launch a large offensive with a goal of crushing the massing Russian reinforcements at Liaoyang.
+Furthermore, the defeat of the Russian Eastern Detachment removed the perception that the Japanese would be an easy enemy, that the war would be short, and that Russia would be the overwhelming victor.